20 Modeling with Functions

 This kind of work, at the high-school level, is often not very data-sciencey.
 You get two columns of data, X and Y, and you’re trying to find a function so that if you make a scatter plot, the function comes close to the points.
 You are not awash in data.

 You do, however, have a mathematical challenge involving data.
-It’s also the case that challenges like this “smell like” science.
+It’s also the case that challenges like this “smell like” regular science-science.
 So it can be data and science without being data science.

 That said, we can note: